Committee

 Co-Chair: Hi everyone, I’m Andrew Walsh and I’m a Development Manager at Academic Libraries North, National Teaching Fellow, independent trainer and speaker.
 I’ve only relatively recently started to divulge my neurodivergence and I’m pleased to have helped Jo make this project happen and to put it on a firmer footing as NLISN.
 Until recently I worked at a Higher Education institution in the North of England.

 Treasurer: Hello all!
-I’m Laura Green and I’m a Library and Student IT Adviser in Lending Services at Leeds Beckett University Library.
+I’m Laura Green and I’m a Customer Service Officer for Library and Learning Services at Leeds Beckett University Library..
 I’ve worked in libraries for 14 years and have a PGDip in Information and Library Studies.
 When I’m not at work I catalogue archive television for an organisation that finds lost AV, and spend time with my cat.
 My AuDHD affects every part of my life and I’m looking forward to liaising with other ND library people and seeing what we can do support all ND colleagues.

 Online Team: Hello!
 I’m Kelly Whittard (she/her).
 I’m Reading List Librarian at the University of Bath.
 I have worked as a Librarian in Higher Education for the past 9 years, and before that worked in school libraries and a monastery library.